nimble-technology/nimble-miner-public/README.md

 # Nimble Miner Setup Guide
 Welcome to the Nimble Miner setup guide.
 This document is designed to help you get started with the Nimble Miner, a tool forked from https://github.com/nimble-technology/nimble-miner-public to show your logs for how many successful tasks you've completed.
-I've structured this guide to make the setup process as straightforward as possible.
+I've structured this guide to make the setup process as intuitive as possible.

 # Introduction
 The Nimble Miner allows users to contribute to the Nimble Network by performing AI inference tasks in exchange for rewards.
-This guide will take you through the necessary steps to set up your mining operation.
+This guide will take you through the necessary steps to set up your mining operations.

-For curious readers to learn more about how to start please read here first: https://discord.com/channels/1139328143400894604/1165053157391478825/1225876548255744121
+For curious readers to learn more about how to get started please read here first: https://discord.com/channels/1139328143400894604/1165053157391478825/1225876548255744121

 # System Specifications
 ``` RTX 3080+ GPU